 Most tourists who sign up for a tour to visit Blue Cave would either swim to the cave from Cape Maeda or take a boat to the cave entrance.
 The former would be cheaper of course.
 The fee based on what I saw was about ¥5000 per pax.

 My partner who is a confident swimmer decided to venture on his own to the popular blue cave.
 From where we snorkeled (near the stairs), we could see many boats waiting at an area probably a few hundred meters away.
 That gave us a clue on where the blue cave was located and my partner swam to it.
 Due to the uncertainty of how risky this journey would be, he went there together with a cute floating device meant for kids.
 LOL!

 He said the float slowed him down but did allow him to rest in the open water when he wanted to.
 He was back after 20 minutes.
 Hope that gives you an idea of the distance between Blue Cave and Cape Maeda.
 My partner reported that much of the cave was above water level due to low tide and hence wasn’t impressive (at the time of his visit).

-Do I recommend you to visit the blue cave on your own?
+Is it safe to visit the Blue Cave on your own?
 Well, that really depends on your water confidence and whether you are traveling alone or in groups.
 As you see, I chose not to swim there because I’m not a confident swimmer.
 If in doubt, take the safer option.

 Admiring Cape Maeda from Various Vantage Points

 What did I do when waiting for my partner to finish touring the blue cave?
 I took countless selfies at the foot of the staircase and watched my partner disappeared into the distance.

 View this post on Instagram